School of Air Power Studies: Technical Training Center

-Located at the Grootfontein AFB the Centre provide vocational training to technicians.
+Located at the Grootfontein AFB the centre provides vocational training to technicians.
 It has electrical / electronic laboratories, aircraft systems simulators to train on training on fixed wing aircraft and helicopters for training.
 The centre caters for technical training of the Air force's ground personnel.
 Students from SADC Air Forces have also been accepted to institution'.
 Its curriculum are run in conjunction with the Namibian Aviation Training Academy.
 Qualifications offered include certificates and three year diplomas in: